 Andra is responsible for the long-term management of France’s used nuclear fuel.
 France currently has 59 operational nuclear power plants, with 78 per cent of its electricity coming from nuclear power.

 Andra’s siting studies began in 2007, just outside the village of Bure in the Champagne-Ardenne region of eastern France.
-A preliminary application for a repository construction licence was submitted in 2019, and the final construction licence application is expected to be submitted by the end of 2021 with construction expected to start in 2025.
+In 2023, Andra submitted a licence application for the construction of a deep geological repository.
+Construction is expected to start in 2025.

 Germany